Taken from their next record, ‘For Those That Wish To Exist,’ ‘Animals’ is a welcomed change-up for Architects.

 Elsewhere, ‘Animals‘ has the Architects version of the ‘St. Anger‘ snare drum sound.
 Here, Dan’s snare is higher-pitched than usual, sounding a lot like the pingy snare from that notoriously over-hated Metallica record. (‘St. Anger‘ isn’t anywhere near as awful as you’re often told it was.)
 However, that “trashy” tone does admittedly work for this kind of simpler, more straight-forward Architects composition; one that’s focused on grooves, synths and big refrains rather than being fast and technical.
 And that’s fine.
 However, the song’s breakdown – set up by these distorted, quarter-note low-string hits from bassist Alex Dean over gnarly synths before Dan drops it in with two choked cymbals – isn’t particularly memorable and is quite short, not reaching the high-point the band were potentially aiming for.

 ‘Animals‘ has that expected Architects “hugeness” and “epic” nature, and while I don’t hate the song, I also don’t love it.
 It hasn’t fully grabbed me on a first listen, let alone on the seventh.
 Quite frankly, if any other newer metalcore band put out ‘Animals,’ I honestly don’t think half as many people would give a shit.
 And other than the accidental(?)
 From Autumn To Ashes lyrical allusion, nothing personally gets me engaged about the songs’ lyricism about defeat and existential crisis; expressing feelings of monotony and wanting to throw in the towel.
-Something that was definitely on the band’s mind before, during and after the ‘Holy Hell‘ cycle.
+Something that was most definitely on the band’s mind before, during and after the ‘Holy Hell‘ cycle.
 But they fought on, making it through, all with new record ‘For Those That Wish To Exist‘ still to come.